appsmithorg/appsmith-docs/website/docs/reference/widgets/multi-tree-select.md

 ### Events

-When the event is triggered, these event handlers can run queries, JS code, or other [actions](/reference/appsmith-framework/widget-actions).
+When the event is triggered, these event handlers can execute queries, JS functions, or other [supported actions](/reference/appsmith-framework/widget-actions).

 #### onOptionChange